Guadalajara: Foundation

 Guadalajara was originally founded at three other sites before moving to its current location.
 The first colonial settlement in 1532 was in Mesa del Cerro, now known as Nochistlán, Zacatecas.
 This site was colonized by Cristóbal de Oñate as commissioned by Nuño de Guzmán, with the purpose of securing recent conquests and "defending" them from the "still-hostile natives".
 This colonized settlement did not last long due to its lack of usable water sources.
 In 1533 it was moved to a site near Tonalá.
 Four years later, Guzmán ordered that the village be moved to Tlacotán.
 During this time, the Spanish king Charles I granted the city the coat of arms which it retains to this day.

-During the Mixtón War, the Caxcan, Portecuex, and Zacateco peoples, fought back against colonizers under the command of Tenamaxtli.
+During the Mixtón War (1540–1542), the Caxcan, Portecuex, and Zacateco peoples, fought back against colonizers under the command of Tenamaxtli.
 The war was initiated in response to the heinous treatment of indigenous peoples by Nuño de Guzmán, in particular the enslavement of captured natives.
 After multiple defeats, Viceroy Antonio de Mendoza took control of the Spanish campaign to suppress the revolt.
 The conflict ended after Mendoza made concessions such as freeing enslaved indigenous peoples and granting amnesty.
 The village of Guadalajara barely survived the war, and the villagers attributed their survival to the Archangel Michael, who remains the patron of the city to this day.

 After the war, the city was moved once again—this time to a more defensible location.
 This final relocation would prove permanent.
 In 1542, records indicate that 126 people were living in Guadalajara.
 That same year, it was granted cityhood by the king of Spain.
 Guadalajara was officially founded on February 14, 1542, in the Atemajac Valley.
 The colonized settlement was named for Nuño de Guzmán's Spanish hometown.

 In 1559, royal and bishopric offices for the province of Nueva Galicia were moved from Compostela to Guadalajara and, in 1560, Guadalajara became the province's new capital.
 Construction of the cathedral began in 1563.
 In 1575, religious orders such as the Augustinians and Dominicans arrived, eventually making the city a center for evangelization efforts.

 While capital of the Kingdom of Nueva Galicia, the city's inhabitants achieved a high standard of living, due to flourishing industry, agriculture, commerce, mining, and trade.
-The Guadalajara of the sixteenth century was a rather small and often overlooked community.
+The Guadalajara of the 16th century was a rather small and often overlooked community.
 It was mainly frequented by traveling merchants.
 Several epidemics drastically reduced the city's indigenous population, leading to the construction of its first hospital in 1557.

 Guadalajara's economy during the 18th century was based on agriculture and the production of non-durable goods such as textiles, shoes and food products.

 Despite epidemics, plagues, and earthquakes, Guadalajara would become one of the most important population centers in New Spain.